 The OMT program prepares you to perform ophthalmic procedures under the supervision of a licensed physician.
 The program combines classroom and laboratory experience with clinical experience in ophthalmic offices and is accredited by the Joint Review Committee on Ophthalmic Medical Programs.

 Note: Students may consult with the Program Director about alternative approaches to completing portions of the ophthalmic medical technology curricula.

-As a graduate of the program, you will be eligible to test for national certification as an ophthalmic technician.
+As a graduate of the program, you will be eligible to test for international certification as an ophthalmic technician.

 While in the program, students must:

 - Complete a criminal background check prior to clinical rotation placement.

 - Maintain a minimum "C" average letter grade and complete all coursework.